cvsps gets an update

 public.

 UPDATE: finished import.
-It took ~5 hours
+It took ~5 hours, resulting repo is

 git-fast-import statistics: